-House Masters
+House Masters:

-Each House is organized around teachers who serve as Masters for their House.
-Their responsibilities include supervising House activities, encouraging the officers to complete their duties, and modeling a Christian walk before the students.
-The L & R School Principal and the Headmaster, with input from the House Masters, appoint two House Captains to serve under the House Master.
-Preference is given to upperclassmen, while time on campus, character, and leadership skills are also considered.
-The Master hosts House meetings in his or her classroom and may also call additional meetings after school or at lunchtime, provided there are no conflicts and parents are notified of after school meetings.
-The Master makes sure House members use the time wisely to work on House projects, to make preparations for upcoming competitions, to pray, or to complete other House-related tasks.
-Meetings also serve as a time for fellowship within each House, and Masters are expected to get to know their House members.
-Masters are the personal point of contact for the students in the House and a main source of encouragement for their success at school.
+Each house is organized around teachers who serve as masters for their house.
+Their responsibilities include supervising house activities, encouraging the captains to complete their duties, and modeling a Christian walk before the students.
+House masters, in consultation with the L & R School Administrator, with prayer, choose which house incoming L & R students will join each year.
+The master hosts house meetings in his or her classroom and may also call additional meetings after school or at lunchtime, provided there are no conflicts and parents are notified of after school meetings.
+The master makes sure house members use the time wisely to work on house projects, to make preparations for upcoming competitions, to pray, or to complete other house-related tasks.
+Meetings also serve as a time for fellowship within each house, and masters are expected to get to know their house members.
+Masters are the personal point of contact for the students in the house and a main source of encouragement for their success at school.
 They should encourage the upperclassmen to edify and teach the younger students and should urge the younger students to imitate the right attitudes and behaviors they see in the older students.